 Air Campaign Planning Products:

-Air campaign planning products are provided or created prior to the first event in a campaign:
+Air campaign planning products are provided or created prior to the first event in a campaign.

 Operation Order (Created by mission designer)

 The operation order is the overall order from the Joint Force Commander (JFC).
-It will contain an overall situation, an overview of friendly and enemy forces.
+It will contain an overall situation and an overview of friendly and enemy forces.
 It will also contain the mission and the commander’s intent with the operation.
 Furthermore the operation order contains a broad concept of operation and objectives to be met.
 The operation order will also list specific tasks to the component commands (Land, Air, Sea, Special operations).